warblo001/eSports/README.md

 ## About the project

-This is a project for Microverse program HTML/CSS course which consist on creating a site for a conference using frontend techniques.
+This is a project for Microverse program HTML/CSS course which consists of creating a site for a conference using front-end techniques.

 ![screenshot](/assets/img/screenshot.png)